jens1o/Lectures/aspects-of-network-security/aspects-of-network-security.rst

     [...]
 Google's DDoS Response Team has observed the trend that distributed denial-of-service (DDoS) attacks are **increasing exponentially in size**.
 Last year, we blocked the largest DDoS attack recorded at the time.
 This August [2023], we stopped an even larger DDoS attack — 7½ times larger — that also used new techniques to try to disrupt websites and Internet services.

     This new series of DDoS attacks reached **a peak of 398 million requests per second (rps)**, and relied on a novel HTTP/2 “Rapid Reset” technique based on stream multiplexing that has affected multiple Internet infrastructure companies.
-By contrast, last year’s largest-recorded DDoS attack peaked at 46 million rps.
+By contrast, last year's largest-recorded DDoS attack peaked at 46 million rps.

 Distributed Denial-of-Service (DDoS) Angriffe